cortesi/misanthropy/README.md

 }
 ```

-For more examples, please check the `examples` directory in the `misanthropy`
+For more examples, please check the [`examples`](./crates/misanthropy/examples)
-crate at `./crates/misanthropy/examples`.
+directory in the `misanthropy` crate.
 These examples demonstrate various
 features and use cases of the library.

 ### CLI